 The jungle-like scenery of the estate gives you the impression of being out for a hike, and the only things that snap you out of this mood are the numerous hidden paths and ingenious shortcuts that lead to the famous well.

 It’s probably the most amazing outdoor spiral staircase (also called an “inverted tower”).

 This place seems to have its own micro-climate, with moss layers covering its stone made walls, and water dripping at each level just like inside a cave.

-We found it by entering a secret doorway behind a fountain and took the stairs up to capture its beauty, which we thought it was both peculiar and enchanting.
+We found it by entering a secret doorway behind a fountain and took the stairs up to capture its beauty, which we thought as both peculiar and enchanting.
 As far as I read about its history, the Initiation Well was used for Masonic rituals.

-We had only an hour and a half for the visit, but it was hardly enough, so I would recommend at least 3 hours for exploring this magnificent estate in Sintra.
+We had only an hour and a half for the visit, but it wasn’t enough, so I would recommend at least 3 hours for exploring this magnificent estate in Sintra.

 Other Architectural Gems in Sintra

 - Old houses of Sintra